-Initial Training Every employee potentially exposed to human blood and other potentially infectious material (as described by the UConn Health’s Exposure Control Plan) must complete this training prior to accomplishing any task presenting such a potential exposure risk.
+Initial Training is required for everyone potentially exposed to human blood and other potentially infectious material (as described by the UConn Health’s Exposure Control Plan) must complete this training prior to accomplishing any task presenting such a potential exposure risk.
 These exposure determinations are made by the supervisor.
 For new employees, the initial UConn Health Bloodborne Pathogen Training is completed as part of UConn Health’s New Employee Orientation.
 Once this initial requirement has been met, completion of an annual Refresher Session (part of SABA) is mandatory.
 Researchers may opt to take the Annual Bloodborne Pathogen Refresher Training PowerPoint Presentation (http://content.research.uconn.edu/pdf/uch/rcs/ehs/BBPRefresher.ppsx) on our website.
 On the last slide, please click on the Annual Bloodborne Pathogen Refresher Training Confirmation Form to get credit (may have to right click on link and “Open Hyperlink” with certain web browsers for input form).

 WARNING: Employees must not perform tasks with potential exposures to human blood and other potentially infectious materials until they have completed the initial training.
 Contact the Environmental Health and Safety Office (x2723) if assistance is needed.
 Back to Top